 IP Due Diligence & FTO

-A successful IP Due Diligence investigation will require a combined team comprised both by technical experts familiar with the technologies to be analysed and legal practitioners with experience on the interpretation of the existing license and assignment agreements in the target company in order to assess the risks for the buyer.
+At ABG we perform successful IP Due Diligence investigations by combining technical experts familiar with the technologies to be analysed and legal practitioners with experience on the interpretation of the existing license and assignment agreements in the target company, in order to properly assess the risks for the buyer.

-FTO reports begin by searching patent literature (published patent applications and granted patents, plant varieties, utility models and design patents) and will lead to a legal opinion as to whether a prototype product or process may be deemed to infringe earlier patents owned by third parties.
-Apart from the strictly technical considerations on the scope of protection, key elements to be taken into account in conducting a FTO analysis include legal issues such as the legal status of the potentially harmful prior art found, its territorial scope and duration.
+FTO reports begin by searching patent literature (published patent applications and granted patents, plant varieties, utility models and design patents) and will lead to a legal opinion as to whether a prototype product or process may infringe earlier patents owned by third parties.
+Apart from the strictly technical considerations on the scope of protection, key elements to be taken into account in conducting a FTO analysis include legal issues such as the legal status of the IP rights found, their territorial scope and duration.